PrivateCoffee/matrix-gptbot/README.md

 You can also use `pip install git+https://git.private.coffee/privatecoffee/matrix-gptbot.git` to install the latest version from the Git repository.

+#### Configuration

+The bot requires a configuration file to be present in the working directory.
+Copy the provided `config.dist.ini` to `config.ini` and edit it to your needs.

 #### End-to-end encryption

 WARNING: Using end-to-end encryption seems to sometimes cause problems with